 Best Homemade Protein Bars and How to Make Them

-If you are tired of spending a ton of money buying generic protein bars from the store, then you have come to the right place.
+You have come to the right place if you are tired of spending a ton of money buying generic protein bars from the store.
 Here we will go over the best homemade protein bars currently available—so you can start making your own.

-Homemade protein bars allow you to make the perfect snack for yourself and ensure that you are getting the nutrients you need.
-It opens up avenues for those of you who have food allergies too because you can substitute ingredients to make them fit your needs.
+Homemade protein bars allow you to make the perfect snack for yourself and ensure that you get your nutrients.
+It also opens up avenues for those who have food allergies because you can substitute ingredients to make them fit your needs.

 1. Toasted Coconut and Vanilla Whey

-Coconut, vanilla, and chocolate is a classic combination loved by the masses.
-Add the fact that this is no-bake, has 16 grams of protein, and has lots of fiber, you are sure to love this one, created by Anna Sward of Proteinpow.com.
+Coconut, vanilla, and chocolate are classic combinations loved by the masses.
+Add that this is no-bake, has 16 grams of protein, and has lots of fiber; you will love this one, created by Anna Sward of Proteinpow.com.
 If you’re a fan of whey protein, this one is for you.

 - ½ cup of vanilla whey

 - ¼ cup of toasted coconut flakes

 - ¼ cup of coconut flour

 How to Make Toasted Coconut and Vanilla Whey Protein Bars